Direct Numerical Simulation of MILD Combustion: Mixing and Autoignition from Non-Premixed Streams: Introduction

 \section{Introduction}

 \addvspace{10pt}

 Moderate or intense low-oxygen dilution (MILD) combustion enables stable, low-emission operation, for instance, in industrial high-temperature process heating, by promoting strong mixing of hot combustion products with fuel and air prior to ignition~\cite{Cavaliere2004}.
 This leads to preheated and diluted reactants and a moderate post-ignition temperature rise~\cite{Wunning1997}.
-According to the Cavaliere-de Joannon criterion, MILD conditions are achieved when the difference between the maximum temperature $T_\mathrm{max}$ and the initial temperature $T_\mathrm{in}$ is lower than the self-ignition temperature of the reactants $T_\mathrm{si}$ and the maximum temperature reached is smaller than \SI{1800}{K} to limits the thermal NO$_\mathrm{x}$ formation ($T_\mathrm{max}-T_\mathrm{in}<T_\mathrm{si}$).
+According to the Cavaliere-de Joannon criterion~\cite{Cavaliere2004}, MILD conditions are achieved when the inlet temperature $T_\mathrm{in}$ exceeds the self-ignition temperature $T_\mathrm{si}$ of the reactant mixture, while the maximum temperature rise during the combustion process remains below $T_\mathrm{si}$, i.e., $T_\mathrm{max}-T_\mathrm{in}<T_\mathrm{si}$.
+Although no absolute temperature threshold is imposed by this definition, a practical upper bound of $T_\mathrm{max} < \SI{1800}{K}$ is commonly adopted in the literature~\cite{deJoannon2000, Iavarone2020} to ensure suppression of thermal NO$_\mathrm{x}$ formation, which becomes significant above this temperature through the Zeldovich mechanism~\cite{Zeldovich1946}.
 From the modeling perspective, the absence of a distinct reactive layer and the occurrence of multiple ignition events distributed in space and time further complicate the description of scalar dissipation, progress variable definition, and reaction closure, putting the application of conventional reduced-order models for such conditions in question~\cite{Sorrentino2024}.
 A detailed understanding of how mixing intensity and stratification influence ignition and heat release in MILD combustion is therefore essential for model development and validation.